ono-midori/ono-midori.github.io/techs/cppmo.md

 ## Memory Order Basics

-Whataver its type, an object is stored in one or more *memory locations*.
+Whatever its type, an object is stored in one or more *memory locations*.
 In C++ memory model,

 - Every variable is an object, including those that are members of other object.
 - Every object occupies at least one memory location.